Herzberg-Teller coupling in coherent multidimensional spectroscopy: analytical response functions for multilevel systems: Model and method

 The dipole operator, linear in the annihilation and creation operators, reads:

-where $\mu_0$ is the nuclear-coordinate independent component of the dipole matrix element along the electric-field direction, and $\mu_1$ is its first-order derivative with respect to such coordinate.
-Both operators act on the electronic states, whereas $\mathcal{I}$ defines the identity operator in the vibrational space.
+where $\hat{\mu}_0$ is the nuclear-coordinate independent component of the dipole matrix element along the direction of the electric field, and $\hat{\mu}_1$ is its first-order derivative with respect to this coordinate { (up to a prefactor $1/2$)}.
+Both operators act on the electronic states, whereas $\hat{\mathcal{I}}$ defines the identity operator in the vibrational space.

 In the FC approximation, the dipole operator is identified with the first term in the above equation.
-The propagator in Eq. (\ref{eq92}) can thus be decomposed in a number of contributions, each one corresponding to a sequence of electronic states $e_0,e_1,\dots,e_M,e_{M+1}$, where the transition between $e_{k-1}$ and $e_{k}$ is induced by the $k$-th dipole operator from the left in the expression of $G$, and $e_0=e_{M+1}=0$.
+The propagator in Eq. (\ref{eq92}) can thus be decomposed into a number of contributions, each corresponding to a sequence of electronic states $e_0,e_1,\dots,e_M,e_{M+1}$, where $e_0=e_{M+1}=0$ and the transition between $e_{k-1}$ and $e_{k}$ is induced by the $k$-th dipole operator from the left in the expression of $G$.
 From this it follows that: